 Data protection principles

-In complying with the law on data protection, we are required to comply with what are known as data protection principles.
-These are summarised in the Staff Responsibilities Policy.
-In performing your role and carrying out your responsibilities, you must do your best to ensure that we comply with these principles.
+10.3.
+In complying with the law on data protection, the Company is required to comply with what are known as data protection principles.
+These are summarised in the [Data[TM3] Protection – Staff Responsibilities Policy Handbook].
+In performing your role and carrying out your responsibilities, you must do your best to ensure that the Company complies with these principles.

 Data breach – and urgent notification

 10.4.
 If you discover a data breach, you must notify your line manager and the [CIO[TM4] ][General Counsel] immediately – and, if practicable, within one hour.
 Depending on context, you may then need to provide further information on the circumstances of the breach.

 10.5.
 A data breach occurs where there is destruction, loss, alteration or unauthorised disclosure of or access to personal data which is being held, stored, transmitted or processed in any way.
 For example, there is a data breach if the Company’s servers are hacked or if you lose a laptop or USB stick or send an email to the wrong person by mistake.

 Why the Company processes personal data

 10.6.
 For information on the nature of the data the Company processes, why it processes it, the legal basis for processing and related matters, please refer to handbook.
 The Company does not, in general, rely on your consent as a legal basis for processing.
 Agreeing the terms of this Agreement will not constitute your giving consent to the Company processing of your data.